 Culinary mastermind José Andrés and his ThinkFoodGroup bring the authentic flavor of a Spanish tapas restaurant to Las Vegas with the award-winning Jaleo restaurant, re-imagined to evoke the excitement and spectacle of Las Vegas.
-A perennial favorite in Washington DC, Jaleo was one of the country's first successful tapas restaurants, setting the standard for Spanish cuisine in the U.S.
+A perennial favorite in Washington, D.C., Jaleo was one of the country's first successful tapas restaurants, setting the standard for Spanish cuisine in the United States.

 - Pan de cristal con tomate | toasted slices of uniquely crispy and ethereal bread brushed with fresh tomato

 - Jamón ibérico Fermín | dry-cured ham from the legendary black-footed ibérico pigs of Spain